dexterlabora/node-red-contrib-meraki-cmx/README.md

 # node-red-contrib-meraki-cmx
 A Node-RED node to receive WiFi presence analytics from a Cisco Meraki wireless network.

+##Install

+Run the following command in your Node-RED user directory - typically ~/.node-red

+    npm i node-red-contrib-meraki-cmx

 ## Description
 A Cisco Meraki CMX (Connected Mobile eXperience) node to receive presence information from a Meraki WiFi network.